json4s/json4s/README.md

 val JField("bar", JInt(x)) = json \ "foo" \ "bar"
 ```

-It is now required to change that to:
+it is now required to change that to:

 ```scala
 val JInt(x) = json \ "foo" \ "bar"